How Channel View Medical Group uses your information to provide you with healthcare

 Most web browsers allow some control of most cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org.

-To opt out of being tracked by Google Analytics across all websites visit http://tools.google.com/dlpage/gaoptout.
+To opt out of being tracked by Google Analytics across all websites visit https://tools.google.com/dlpage/gaoptout.

 If you are concerned about cookies and would like to ask further questions please do not hesitate to write to our website developers – support@gpsurgery.net